Delta-Software-Innopolis/DNP-Messenger/README.md

     User -.-> Host2
     User -.-> Host3
 ```
-The Backend consists of 3 independent servers (running as Docker containers) in a bridge network.
+The backend consists of 3 independent servers (running as Docker containers) in a bridge network.
-The P2P system is full mesh topology.
+The P2P system uses a full mesh topology.
-Servers communicate with each other using HTTP, whereas clients interact with servers using Websocket.
+Servers communicate with each other using HTTP (Gin framework), whereas clients interact with servers using WebSocket (Flutter).
-Each server ensures validity and actuality of its data in the DB by synchronising with other peers.
+Each server ensures validity and actuality of its data in the database by synchronising with other peers.

 ### How to start
-**Prerequirities**
+**Prerequisites**
 - Docker
 - Go